 The CIRS pension plan (EIN number 11-2001170, Plan number 001) offers benefits related to years of service and final average salary.
 Eligible employees enter the plan on the first day of the month after completing 12 months of service and attainment of age 21.
 Participants become 100% vested after five years of service.
 CIRS is responsible for administering the benefits of the pension plan and investing the plan assets.
-For the plan years 2023 and 2022, the zone status under the Pension Reform Act is certified by the pension plan's actuary to be in the green zone and, therefore, there are no surcharges for the pension plan, and no financial improvement plan or rehabilitation plan is required.
-The Institute's pension expense related to this plan was \$116,304 and \$103,425 for the years ended June 30, 2023 and 2022, respectively.
+For the plan years 2024 and 2023, the zone status under the Pension Reform Act is certified by the pension plan's actuary to be in the green zone and, therefore, there are no surcharges for the pension plan, and no financial improvement plan or rehabilitation plan is required.
+The Institute's pension expense related to this plan was \$107,621 and \$116,304 for the years ended June 30, 2024 and 2023, respectively.

 Eligible employees may participate in the 401(k) Savings and Group Life and Welfare Benefits Plans on the first day of the month after completing three months of service and attainment of age 21.
-The requirement for all participants to contribute at least 2% of their salary on either an after-tax basis or a pre-tax basis was eliminated as of January 1, 2017.
-The employer may make matching contributions to the 401(k) plan; however, as specified in the current collective bargaining agreement, the match has been suspended until further notice.
-The Institute's expenses for the 401(k) Savings Plan, Group Life and Welfare Benefits Plans, and the administrative costs for all three plans was \$16,659 and \$14,163 for the years ended June 30, 2023 and 2022, respectively.
+All participants are required to contribute at least 2% of their salary on either an after-tax basis or pre-tax basis.
+In addition, the employer makes matching contributions to the 401(k) plan.
+As specified in the current Collective Bargaining Agreement, the match was suspended for the plan years beginning July 1, 2013 and July 1, 2014.
+The Institute's expenses for the 401(k) Savings Plan, Group Life and Welfare Benefits Plans, and the administrative costs for all three plans was \$15,901 and \$16,659 for the years ended June 30, 2024 and 2023, respectively.

 In addition, the Institute has a Post-Retirement Medical Plan (the Plan) for eligible retired employees.
 Under the terms of the Plan, certain medical care expenses are reimbursed subject to a \$1,200 limit per eligible retiree for any calendar year.
 Substantially all of the Institute's employees may become eligible for those benefits when they retire and reach normal retirement age.
-Included in accrued expenses is a postretirement medical liability of \$612,330 and \$599,457 for the fiscal years 2023 and 2022, respectively.
-For the years ended June 30, 2023 and 2022, approximately \$26,673 of postretirement benefit expense was recognized.
-Payments of \$15,800 and \$12,610 were made to beneficiaries in fiscal years 2023 and 2022, respectively.
+Included in accrued expenses is a postretirement medical liability of \$625,403 and \$612,330 for the fiscal years 2024 and 2023, respectively.
+For the years ended June 30, 2024 and 2023, approximately \$26,673 of postretirement benefit expense was recognized.
+Payments of \$13,600 and \$15,800 were made to beneficiaries in fiscal years 2024 and 2023, respectively.
 This Plan is no longer applicable to new employees who began their employment on or after January 1, 2012.